peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  floating-point number.
 * `static EFloat FromSingle​(float flt)`<br>
  Creates a binary floating-point number from a 32-bit floating-point number.
+* `static EFloat FromSingleBits​(int singleBits)`<br>
+ Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
 * `static EFloat FromString​(java.lang.String str)`<br>
  Creates a binary floating-point number from a text string that represents a number, using an unlimited precision context.